 - A little further and you will see the church ‘Domine Quo Vadis’.
 Tradition has it that Jesus once met Peter here.
 Peter was fleeing Rome at the time, but returned after he met with Jesus.
 The church even has a stone that is purported to hold Jesus' footprint.

 - After that you will come across a number of catacombes and tombs.
 Because it was forbidden to bury the dead within the city walls in Roman times, several burial sites were built along the main roads.
-One of these subterranean burial sites (catacombs of San Callisto) can be visited with a tour; it holds over 170,000 graves.
-Another well-known catacomb is that of Saint Sebastian, which can be reached through the church Basilica di San Sebastiano.
+The most impressive of these subterranean burial sites (Catacombs of San Callisto) can be visited with this tour; it holds over 170,000 graves.
+Another well-known catacomb is that of Saint Sebastian, which can be reached through the church Basilica di San Sebastiano (Book your tour).
 This is one of the seven important pilgrimage churches of Rome.

 - After about two kilometres, you will reach the best-preserved stretch of the Via Appia Antica.
 Here you can also see the remains of the Circus of Maxentius, an ancient racetrack.
 The obelisk that originally stood in front of the circus was moved to Piazza Navona.

 - From this spot, you see an increasing number of tombs, probably because they were cheaper the farther they were from the city.
 The most famous and largest of the tombs is that of Cecilia Metella, about five kilometres outside the city.
-She was the daughter of an important general under emperor Caesar (Tip: Are you also planning to visit the Baths of Caracalla?
-This combination ticket also gives you access to this tomb.
-The tomb is closed on Mondays).
+She was the daughter of an important general under emperor Caesar.
+The tomb is closed on Mondays.

 - If you go even further, you will find Villa Quintili.
-It used to be a very luxurious villa and residence for emperor Commodus who preferred a quiet life in the countryside (Tip: Are you also planning to visit the Baths of Caracalla?
-This combination ticket also gives you access to Villa Quintili.
-This villa is closed on Mondays).
+It used to be a very luxurious villa and residence for emperor Commodus who preferred a quiet life in the countryside.
+This villa is closed on Mondays.

 Visit the Via Appia Antica?

 As the interesting part of the Via Appia or Appian Way stretches many kilometres, hiking is perhaps not the best way to explore the road.
 We recommend taking a guided tour by bicycle.
-You can book a Via Appia Tour Here that takes you past all the highlights of the Appian Way in a three-hour guided tour.
+You can book this Via Appia Tour here, and will take you past all the highlights of the Appian Way in a three-hour guided tour.

 Video: Via Appia from the sky